reactables/reactables/docs/src/content/guides/examples/reactable-composition/reactable-composition.md

 ## Composition with Reactables <a name="reactable-composition">

+Using an example for illustration.
 Consider a naive search that filter's hotels based on `smokingAllowed` and `petsAllowed`.
 Using `RxToggle` and a slightly modified `RxFetchData` from previous examples, we will combine them and implement the search.

 We can start with the toggle filter controls for `smokingAllowed` and `petsAllowed`.
-We will want a Reactable with the following state and actions.
+We will want a reactable with the following state and actions.

 ```typescript
 export type SearchControlsState = {